 For the most part during my time off, I spent my time exploring the wonders of Sydney.
-Some of the things I did included seeing the Sydney Opera House, a whale watching experience, visiting the aquarium and wildlife centre in Sydney and visiting the Taranga Zoo (a must do for anyone in Sydney).
+Some of the things I did included seeing the Sydney Opera House, a whale watching experience, visiting the aquarium and wildlife centre in Sydney and visiting the Taronga Zoo (a must-do for anyone in Sydney).
 I wish I had the time and the money to travel more places in Australia.
 However, I am not disappointed because there is enough to do in Sydney to occupy my time and give me the Australian experience.

 How did your time in Australia impact your future career plans?

 It confirmed that working in the marketing/public relations field was what I was meant to do with my life.
 My internship got me excited about my future career plans and gave me the confidence to go ahead with this line of education and career.

 What advice would you give someone travelling abroad?